sidharthv96/blog/content/posts/payment.md

 ### Forex Rates.

 Suppose your company paid you $10,000.
-When you searched `10000 USD to INR` in google, it showed Rs 7,36,050.
-But your bank only credited Rs 7,16,050.
-Where did the 20k go?
+When you searched `10000 USD to INR` in google, it showed ₹7,36,050.
+But your bank only credited ₹7,16,050.
+Where did the ₹20k go?
 This is where Forex rates come into play.

 Google always displays the Mid Market Rate, but your bank has a separate rate (Card Rate) which they offer to regular customers.
 The card rate is always a few Rupee below the Mid Market Rate.

+I've been offered ₹1 above card rate by the Person at the bank when the Card rate was ₹2 below IBR.
+So I would still be losing ₹1/£.

 To get the best possible rates, you should always negotiate with the bank with respect to IBR/MMR (Inter-Bank Rate/Mid Market Rate) and not Card rate.

-I've been offered 1Rs above card rate by the Person at the bank when the Card rate was 2Rs below IBR.
-So I would still be losing 1Re/£.

 They usually offer 40p below IBR if the amount is around $5000USD.
 But based on your relationship manager and branch, it can go down to 25-30p, or even less if you're lucky.
 Don't hesitate to enquire in multiple banks and leverage one against the other.
 The banks need you, so you have the upper hand here.